-We’ve now completely entered the age of the Cloud, and using Azure is a cloud platform by Microsoft that provides you with many different services that you can consume on a..., AWS is an acronym for Amazon Web Services.
+We’ve now completely entered the age of the When referencing computing, the term 'cloud' refers to the generalisation of interconnected computers and services running on the Internet,..., and using Azure is a cloud platform by Microsoft that provides you with many different services that you can consume on a..., AWS is an acronym for Amazon Web Services.
 This is Amazon's cloud computing infrastructure.
 AWS is similar to Microsoft Azure... or GCP there are various options for purchasing your hosting e.g. Pay-as-you-use or upfront.
 While a Pay-as-you-use model might sound ridiculous initially as you won’t know your costs and it’s difficult to manage, they can also save costs, as when they are being under-utilised or not utilised at all, you don’t have to pay full price.
 If you were to pay upfront, you would know your costs but could have resources allocated when they aren’t used.

 Which model you pick will depend on your development and how it’s deployed.